Signs and symptoms

 - Is accompanied by unexplained weight loss

 Seek medical help if you are experiencing any of the symptoms listed above.
 Back pain is a complex condition.
-Our physicians can identify the source of your pain with a test or imaging/scan, and working alongside our pain management and orthopedic specialists will provide a treatment plan.
+Our physicians can identify the source of your pain with a test or imaging/scan, and working alongside our pain management and orthopedic specialists will provide a suitable treatment plan for you.